 - Ben Griffiths – Project Spartan

 - Warwickshire Fire & Rescue

 - University of Glasgow

-Here’s what Ben from Fast Way to Fitness thinks…
+What Ben from Fast Way to Fitness thinks…

-At FAST way to fitness we’re quite passionate about finding the RIGHT MEASURES for the individual.
+At FAST Way to Fitness, we’re quite passionate about finding the RIGHT MEASURES for the individual.

 You see, when your trying to change your body simply weighing yourself is like trying to measure all your debt and all your earnings in one figure.